rakaly/blog/content/calculating-eu4-province-terrain/index.md

 There is some wiggle room that I may not have accounted for:

 - `default.map`: has a comment which states that `tree` defines which indices are used but it doesn't look correct, as jungle is missing
-- Thus I only trap for jungle and forest from trees.bmp and add them to the terrain override
+- Thus I only trap for some indices trees.bmp and add them to the terrain override

-Let me know if you encounter a province that fell into this crack.

 ## Conclusion

 Here are the rules for determining a province's terrain.
-This algorithm has been tested on 120+ provinces that do not have an override.
+This has been tested on all provinces on 1.30 and there are 6 provinces incorrectly assigned but this is close enough that I felt confident about publishing.

 - If the province id is listed in `terrain.txt`, choose the terrain that lists the province id first
 - Else combine all similar terrains with overriding trees and choose the combined terrain that occurs most often in the province's `terrain.bmp` area, subtracting water (river + ocean) pixels, and breaking any ties by preferring terrain with the smallest color index